 - general ledgers, chart of accounts and financial statements

 - business returns and supporting worksheets for Sales and Use Tax filings

 - other records that are relevant to the audit

 Your charges will be verified.
 A review of amounts paid in state and local taxes will take place.
 Tax must be charged on all taxable items and services unless you have documentation showing why they are exempt.
 Also Auditors verify what you correctly paid sales or use tax on taxable items you purchased.

 You owe use tax when:

-- You purchased items from a vendor who did not charge sales tax
+- Purchased items from a vendor who did not charge sales tax

-- You bought exempt for resale (such as from a wholesaler) and later used it in your home or business
+- Resale items exempt (such as from a wholesaler) and later used it in your home or business

-- You bought items from an out-of-state vendor who did not charge sales tax.
+- Items bought from an out-of-state vendor who did not charge sales tax.

-Why do you Need Rink & Robinsons’ help?
+Why do you Need Rink & Robinson CPA’s help?

-There are a lot of factors which can change the outcome of a Sales Tax Audit.
+Many factors can change the outcome of a Sales Tax Audit.
 Remember the Auditor works for the Internal Revenue Service and are digging deep for information.
 Generally the auditor is looking for money that you may or may not owe.
 Having a representative from Rink & Robinson, CPA’s is the best choice when you are facing an audit.
 Our professional staff members have over 65 years of experience working with auditors and know how to properly represent you to keep your cost to a minimum.
 Without representation, you may end up paying a large sum of money to the IRS.